Pediatric Dental Sealants

-Your child’s first set of permanent molars erupt around age 6.
+Your child’s first set of permanent molars erupts around age 6.
 At this time it is very important to have your child come in for a check up in order to see if they are ready for sealants.
-The second molars erupt around age 12 and these too need to be protected by dental sealants.
+Their second set molars erupts around age 12 and these too need to be protected by dental sealants.
 Placing sealants as soon as these teeth erupt can help protect them from future cavities.

 Why should your child get dental sealants?

-Since these molars are all the way in the back of the mouth, young children often neglect brushing them.
+Since molars are all the way in the back of the mouth, young children often neglect brushing them.
 These teeth are particularly prone to cavities because they come into contact with food the most and have nooks and crannies, where bacteria can hide.
-Often times, it is impossible to thoroughly clean these surfaces with a regular tooth brush.
-Over time, the combination of food and bacteria can come to cause dental decay.
+Often times, it is impossible to thoroughly clean these surfaces with a regular toothbrush.
+Over time, the combination of food and bacteria can cause the decay of the tooth.
 Fortunately, sealants can help.

 What are dental sealants and how are they done?

 Sealants are a non-invasive procedure where a special coating of white colored resin is placed on the teeth, filling up the potential areas where cavities may form.
 The patient does not need to be numb when doing the filling and it is often completed after a cleaning.
 In order to prepare the tooth to accept the sealant, an acid etch material is placed for a minute then washed off of the tooth.
 The tooth is completely dried and the resin material is painted on to the tooth.
-A special light is then placed on the tooth to check, which hardens the resin.
-The entire procedure is completed in a couple of minutes.
+A special light is then shined on the tooth to harden the resin.
+The entire procedure is completed in a matter of minutes.

 What are the benefits of dental sealants?

 The application of dental sealants is painless, done in minutes, and can give the teeth up to 10 years of protection, which makes it an ideal procedure for preserving your child’s permanent teeth.
-For the most part, sealants are colorless or slightly tinted to match the patient’s natural color so that it is not easily seen when the patient smiles, talks, or laughs.
+For the most part, sealants are colorless or slightly tinted to match the patient’s natural tooth color therefore it is not easily seen when the patient smiles, talks, or laughs.

 Do sealants have to be redone?

 Often times, the chewing surfaces of molars are worn away and the sealants have to be replaced.
-If the child brushes properly, sealants can last for longer.
-However, they are normally replaced once every three years.
+Brushing properly can help preserve the sealants for a longer period of time.
+However, sealants are typically reapplied once every three years.